General enquiries: 0800 326 5559

 • Essential functions such as breathing, blinking, and swallowing

-Benzodiazepines increase the effect of GABA, making the relaxed and calm sensations more pronounced.
 This can decrease feelings of anxiety and allow the muscles to relax, aiding sleep and providing relief from various medical issues.
-[3]

 What are the signs and symptoms of benzodiazepine addiction?

-While it is possible to take benzodiazepines for a genuine medical problem without becoming addicted, the risk of addiction and dependence is fairly high.
 Therefore it is crucial that medical professionals are involved and alert to any potential indication of addiction, and the individual along with their family also must be made aware of the warning signs.
+[5]

-A person who is addicted to benzodiazepines may feel that they have no control over their use of this drug, and it may seem to have spiraled to a point where their regular prescription is not having the required effect.
+A person who is addicted to benzodiazepines may feel that they have no control over their use of this drug, and it may seem to have spiralled to a point where their regular prescription is not having the required effect.

-Even when they experience negative consequences due to their misuse of benzodiazepines, they may find that they struggle to reduce or completely stop their intake.
 It can be more difficult when the drug was initially prescribed to treat a medical problem, as the individual may feel obligated to continue taking benzodiazepines in order to treat the original issue.

 Benzodiazepine addiction can result in a number of physical, mental, and behavioural symptoms that can have a sweeping negative impact on every aspect of our lives.